Ben-Scr/PasswordGenerator/README.md

 # Password Generator
-A C# `.Net 9.0` Password Generator
+A C# `.Net 9.0` Password Generation and Hashing library

 ## Usage
 - Generation of Safe Passwords
-- Hashing of Passwords
+- Hashing of Passwords using Argon2
 - Utitlies for Classifying Passwords and detecting common used passwords

 ## How to use